aiacuone/7-headington-rd/README.md

 - Move security cameras to appliance section []
 - Confirm what thermostat model it is []
 - Change the tab to be primary color []
+- Take a photo of the grass at a higher length []

 \* Bugs
 Home page has a -Welcome at top []